LinnaeusUniversity/EvoSuite/README.md

         [INFO] Total time:  1.483 s
         [INFO] Finished at: 2021-04-07T16:13:47+02:00
         [INFO] ------------------------------------------------------------------------
-##### if you get an error check the project structure and select the correct version jdk and language level.
+If you get an error check the project structure and select the correct version jdk and language level.
-##### If build is unsuccessful then there is a problem in your pom.xml.
+If build is unsuccessful then there is a problem in your pom.xml.
 Make sure you copied all the above additions to the ```pom.xml``` correctly and try again. or go to EvoSuite documentation.
 #####  1. [JDK and Maven configuration guide](https://github.com/rqkohistani/JDK_MAVEN_EVOSUITE)
 #####  1. [Evosuite.org documentaion part 2](https://www.evosuite.org/documentation/tutorial-part-2/)
 #####  2. [Evosuite.org documentaion part 1](https://www.evosuite.org/documentation/tutorial-part-1/)